Paul Spong: Transfer to Vancouver

-Whale Research
+Whale research

-Dr. Spong started his research by testing the vision of a dolphin named Diana.
+Spong started his research by testing the vision of a dolphin named Diana.
 He determined that she could see underwater about as well as a cat can see in air.
-Good but not great vision.
 He then started testing Skana's eyesight, rewarding her with half a herring every time she correctly distinguished between one and two vertical lines displayed on cards dropped into slots on an apparatus.
-Skana's task was to press a lever beside the card with 2 lines.
+Skana's task was to press a lever beside the card with two lines.
 The gap between the lines was varied to determine when Skana could no longer discriminate it.
 She took many hundreds of trials to learn the initial discrimination and became a willing performer.
 Then, at a point when Skana was performing at 100% correct, she suddenly switched her behaviour and started pressing only the "wrong" lever.
 Her performance fell to 0% and stayed there for many days.
-After some thought, and finding no comparable report in behavioural literature, Spong concluded that he whale was giving wrong answers on purpose and trying to communicate something to him.
+After some thought, and finding no comparable report in behavioural literature, Spong concluded that the whale was giving wrong answers on purpose and trying to communicate something to him.
 It was one word: NO!
 This was the first breakthrough Paul had in understanding orcas.

 In April 1968, a second orca, Hyak was captured and brought to the Aquarium.
 Hyak was kept in a separate pool from Skana.
 After many months in isolation, Hyak had become sedentary, floating in one corner of his pool day and night.
-Dr. Spong decided to run an experiment to find out if an acoustic reward could be used to modify Hyak's behaviour.
+Spong decided to run an experiment to find out if an acoustic reward could be used to modify Hyak's behaviour.
 He placed an underwater speaker in one corner of the pool and connected it to audio equipment in his lab next door.
-A 3khz tone started a trial.
-If Hyak moved out of his corner, Paul turned on a reward sound.
+A 3 kHz tone started a trial.
+If Hyak moved out of his corner, Spong turned on a reward sound.
 Soon, Hyak was swimming sedately around the pool.
-Dr. Spong then modified the reward criteria, essentially saying that anything except staying on one corner of the pool would be rewarded with sound.
+Spong then modified the reward criteria, essentially saying that anything except staying in one corner of the pool would be rewarded with sound.
 Soon, Hyak was an enthusiastic performer.
-Dr. Spong learned the importance of acoustics for orcas through these experiments.
-His experiments with music and sound helped Hyak’s recovery from lethargy.
+Spong learned the importance of acoustics for orcas through these experiments.
+His experiments with music and sound helped Hyak's recovery from lethargy.
 When the Hyak and Skana were placed in the same pool, he observed that they vocalised together.